mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 He laughed.
 "I was still asleep when you called since I went to bed at 3 in the morning, but when I saw that you called, I got really scared the entire day, so I just texted you.
 But I'm really glad we talked.
 And if we do bump into each other, don’t be a stranger."

 "It's good to hear from you.
-Thanks for talking to me on the phone."
+Thanks for talking to me."

 I then called Christian and thanked him for the advice to call.

 Jonah and I met the following weekend.
 He and I got boba and walked around the mall in Orem.
 It was a bit odd.
-He and I were now friends.
+He and I were now "friends."
 Even though it was just a hangout, I wished it were more.
 I knew commitment wasn’t an option, and he knew that he wasn’t ready for commitment either.
 But he was so freaking cute!
-It’s a risk letting go of someone and trusting the uncertainty that there's someone else.
+It was a risk letting go of someone and trusting the uncertainty that someone else was out there.

-"Are you excited about graduation?" he asked.
+"Are you excited about graduation?"
+Jonah asked.

 "In some ways, yeah," I answered.
 "I'm starting to feel like all of these connections I've made here are fading away though."